pwdrysdale/pwdrysdale/README.md

 # I'm Pete.

-# I am looking to become a full stack developer.
+# I'm a full stack developer.

-I have done some work in NodeJS and React, and currently looking to expand my skillset into GraphQL, Postgres, Bash and Typescript.
+I have done some work in Node, React, Vue, Typescript and other technologies.

-Take a look at my profile [here](http://www.heyimpete.xyz)
+Take a look at my profile [here](http://www.heyimpete.xyz) - and in true dev form it needs an update.

 Thanks for taking the time to have a look.
 Happy to take advice, and learn! (there's still plenty of that to do..)